SystemCraftsman/strimzi-kafka-cli/README.md

 *kafka-topic.sh*.

-However, because of the nature of Strimzi and its capabilities, there are also non-traditional options like *clusters* which is used for cluster configuration or *users* which is used for user management and configuration.
+However, because of the nature of Strimzi and its capabilities, there are also unusual options like *clusters* which is used for cluster configuration or *users* which is used for user management and configuration.